Welcome to ÖTILLÖ World Series

 Good spectator spots

-Styrsö Bratten Race Village (the start and the first swim entry)
+Styrsö Bratten Race Village (Start, finish and the first swim entry for World Series)

 If you have your own boat: